quan-thecreator/PESH-F1Tenth/README.md

     - Vote on whether to be a school club or just a private team (If we get school stuff we basically can advertise at school and have in school meetings, but there's a shit ton a bureaucracy involved, especially with *international* travel and funds)
     - Discuss how to split the costs (3k for the car and more for travel, spare parts, etc.), and how much each person will be willing to pay up front
     - Officer positions (optional)
-2 hours time committment expected
+2 hours time commitment expected